thesave/jolint/README.md

 ## Installation

-Path `out/artifacts` contains the last build in a jar executable file To ease execution, create a bash launcher, e.g., `jolie_launcher.sh`:
+Path `out/artifacts` contains the last build in a executable jar file.

+To quicken the launch of `jolint` you can create a bash launcher, e.g., `jolie_launcher.sh`:

 ```bash
 #!/bin/bash